samKenpachi011/edc-device/README.md

 # edc-device

 The Edc supports multiple off-line data collection clients.
 In such an environment a unique device ID is used to seed unique subject and sample identifiers created when offline.
-The group of clients should be configured each to have a unique ID, such as a two digit number, before deployment.
+The group of clients should be configured each to have a unique ID, the `DEVICE_ID`, before deployment.

 Other functions also ask `edc_device.device` for the role of the device.
 For example, is it a server (central or community), a "middleman" machine, or a client.
 For example, a server may not allow the allocation of new subject_identifiers.